KodyShaw/Cav-Battlemetrics/README.md

  this will install any needed node modules as this is a backend node appication

  To start or run the appication you must type 'node index.js' the rest should be in the terminal

+ Currently the project is in early devlopment and will not be able to do much at this time